 Companies hiring for remote customer service jobs

-• CVS Health: offers roles like Call Center Representative and Patient Advocate
+CVS Health: roles such as Call Center Representative and Patient Advocate

-• UnitedHealth Group: aims to fill positions such as Client Service Manager and Clinical Administration Coordinator
+UnitedHealth Group: positions like Client Service Manager and Clinical Administration Coordinator

 How to apply for remote customer service jobs